 What are the different types of eating disorders?

 - Anorexia nervosa is an eating disorder with three main characteristics: a distorted and negative body image, fear of weight gain, and refusal to maintain a healthy weight.
-A person suffering from anorexia typically self-starves and over-exercises as part of his or her obsession to lose weight and be in control.
+A person suffering from anorexia typically self-starves and over-exercises as part of his or her obsession to lose weight and be in control of their body.
 Sometimes, but not always, purging after eating (vomiting or using laxatives or diuretics) is also involved.
 A person with anorexia is usually thin, often dangerously so.
 This low body weight can lead to a host of physical health issues, such as infertility, brain damage, multi-organ failure, and death.
 Though these physical implications are extreme, anorexia is a mental disorder in which self-worth is intertwined with weight.
 To treat associated physical problems, doctors must also treat anorexia as a mental illness.

 - Bulimia nervosa is characterized by frequent and unmanageable episodes of overeating followed by purging.
 This means that a person suffering from bulimia may try to counter his or her consumption of calories by vomiting, exercising excessively, or using laxatives or diuretics improperly.
 A long-term battle with bulimia often leads to dental problems, diarrhea or constipation, a chronically inflamed throat, acid reflux disorder, and severe dehydration.
 A person suffering from bulimia could appear thin, overweight, or in-between.
 He or she may rapidly lose and/or gain weight, often changing sizes.

 - Muscle dysmorphia is a disorder that is usually considered the opposite of anorexia.
 People with muscle dysmorphia have a distorted and negative body image, fear that they are too small or too skinny, and obsess over their physique.
-They may exercise and weight lift compulsively and consume protein shakes or food supplements in excess.
+They may exercise and lift weights compulsively and consume protein shakes or food supplements in excess.
 There is also a positive correlation between muscle dysmorphia and steroid use.
 While most eating disorders primarily affect women, muscle dysmorphia is unique because it most commonly affects men.

 How can I tell if someone has an eating disorder?

 Many people with eating disorders realize that their behavior or obsession is unhealthy, but their illness is so consuming that it interferes with their ability to seek help.
 They may try to hide their unhealthy habits, so it is particularly important for family members and close friends to speak up if they recognize patterns of harmful behavior over time.
-You may notice that your loved one is exercising compulsively, obsessing over calorie calculations, giving excuses at mealtime to avoid eating, disappearing into the bathroom immediately after meals, or constantly talking about weight and bodies.
+You may notice that your loved one is exercising compulsively, obsessing over calorie calculations, giving excuses at mealtime to avoid eating, disappearing into the bathroom immediately after meals, experiencing mood swings, or constantly talking about weight and bodies.
 You might also notice physical signs of eating disorders: extremely low body weight, dramatic fluctuations in weight, a sudden increase in muscle, etc.